bw0rth/pync/docs/source/options/py-exec.rst

       from pync import pync
       pync('-vly "import sys; sys.stdout.write(sys.stdin.read())" localhost 8000')

-2. Connect to the echo server and send a message:
+To test this server, connect to it and send it a message:

 .. tab:: Unix